Feigeliudan01/LIMBR/README.md

 Credits
 -------

+K nearest neighbors as an imputation method was originally proposed by Gustavo Batista in 2002 (http://conteudo.icmc.usp.br/pessoas/gbatista/files/his2002.pdf) and has seen a great deal of success since.

-The sva based methods build on work for micro-array datasets by Jeffrey Leek, with particular reliance on his PhD Thesis from the University of Washington.
-Other contributions in the field include EigenMS.
+The sva based methods build on work for micro-array datasets by Jeffrey Leek, with particular reliance on his PhD Thesis from the University of Washington (https://digital.lib.washington.edu/researchworks/bitstream/handle/1773/9586/3290558.pdf?sequence=1).

 -------
 License